Even if a metric was chosen for a new feature or product, important parameters about how that metric will be measured and evaluated might not be set.

 Look at it from other people’s shoes

-The unfortunate truth is that most products or features will not have a big impact, and you should be prepared for a modification or revision to have no or negative effect!
+The unfortunate truth is that most products or features will not have a big impact.
+You should therefore be prepared for a modification or revision to have either no effect or a negative impact.
 People in your organization will almost always be skeptical of large positive results.
 You should prepare for this because the goal of your product or feature is not only to provide value to your customers but to create knowledge your company can build off of.

 - What would make me skeptical of the results?